Anthony McGrath

 Anthony McGrath (born 6 October 1975) is an English cricket coach and former first-class cricketer, who played county cricket for Yorkshire County Cricket Club from 1995 to 2012.
 He was a right-handed batsman and bowled part-time right-arm medium pace and twice captained Yorkshire, in the 2003 and 2009 seasons.
 He is the younger brother of the rugby league and union coach, Damian McGrath.

-In November 2017 McGrath was appointed the head coach of Essex County Cricket Club.
+In October 2024 McGrath was appointed the head coach of Yorkshire after nine years holding various coaching roles at Essex County Cricket Club.

 International career

 McGrath made his Test match debut for England against Zimbabwe at Lord's on 22 May 2003.
 He made 69 in his debut innings and took 3/16.
 In the second Test against Zimbabwe, McGrath scored his second half-century by making 81.
 His third Test was against South Africa and he made 34.
 In his fourth and final Test match he made a disappointing 4 and 13, and took 1/40 before being dropped from the team.